pdewan/SakaiAnonymyzer/README.md

 If path.to.fake.names.yml does not exist, the program will crash

 list-of-paths should be separated by spaces, surround a path with single quotes if the a path contains spaces

+## FakeNameGenerator Usage
+FakeNameGenerator is used to generate fake name and fake UID.
+It takes 3 arguments: UID(onyen, email, etc.), firstName, lastName, and outputs the resulting fake name to std.out in the format: UID,firstName,lastName
+#### Run:
+Before each session, you must download the latest version of the existing mapping between fake names and actual names from Google Drive with this command:

+java -cp path.to.jar anonymyzer.DownloadNameMap

+To run Anon in command line, use the following command:

+java -cp path.to.jar anonymyzer.FakeNameGenerator UID firstName lastName

+After each session, you must update the mapping in Google Drive with this command:

+java -cp path.to.jar anonymyzer.UpdateNameMap

+## Note
+In order to download from and upload to Google Drive, your must login with a Gmail account added to the Google Cloud Project whitelist.